Return to Koh Chang Property – For Sale

 Visas and Work Permits

-To stay in Thailand long term, you will need to get a visa, although there is actually nothing to stop you signing basic lease contracts (unregistered) when on the standard 30 day visa exemption stamp you receive at the Airport.
+To stay in Thailand long term, you will need to get a visa, although there is actually nothing to stop you signing basic lease contracts (unregistered) when on the standard 60 day visa exemption stamp (increased from 30 days 15/7/24) you receive at the Airport.

-The SETV (Single Entry Tourist Visa) is easily bought from an embassy or consulate in your own country or indeed a neighbouring country.
-Cost is around $60.
-Once bought, it must be activated within 3 months.
+The SETV (Single Entry Tourist Visa) is easily bought online or from an embassy or consulate in your own country or indeed a neighbouring country.
+Cost is around $30 to $50 (varies from country to country).
+Once bought, it must be activated within 3 months and is then valid for 3 months.
 This entitles you to stay in the country for 60 days with another 30 possible if you extend at a local Immigration Office (1,900bt).

 As it is single entry only, please note if you leave the country it is no longer valid and you lose any remaining days.
 To get round this, if you do need to exit/return to Thailand, you can get a single re-entry permit at 1,000bt from a local Immigration Office.
 This entitles you to return to Thailand and pick up the remaining visa days.

-Once in Thailand, you will need this at least this type of visa to convert upwards to a Non Immigration O (business/retirement/spouse).
-If coming here to potentially buy property and get your ducks in a rows for re-settling, get an SETV (Single Entry Tourist Visa) from your own country before you come.
+**Once in Thailand, you will need this type of visa (or another type of visa with a minimum of 60 days) to convert upwards to a Non Immigration O (business/retirement/spouse).
+If coming here to start a business, open a bank account, get a work permit, then buy a SETV from your own country before you come.
 It will save you the considerable hassle and expense of having to hurriedly visit a neighbouring country to get one.
+Note 1: You cannot convert from a visa exemption (the 60 days stamp up you get as standard at the airport/land border) to a Non-O – it has to be pre-bought visa.
+Note 2: You can, however, lease land (sign contracts), buy a property/resort with just the visa exemption.**

 If over 50, you qualify for a renewable 1 year Retirement Visa.